 Value your time:

 People feel stressed out when they can’t accomplish their unplanned dreams because they have set goals without deadlines, giving themselves too much to do each day.
 Soon they feel like they are constantly being left behind.
 If you set goals and plan how you are going to accomplish them, then stress won’t be hanging over your head.
 If you are overwhelmed because your time is wasted by people who are time wasters, then ask yourself if you can remove these people from your life.

 Set goals that can transform your life whilst at the same time reducing the amount of stress that you feel.
 You will be happier and have more energy when you stop allowing stress to consume your time until you feel suffocated by it.
 At the beginning of each week, create a to-do list of tasks to finish and appointments to attend.
 You’ll find some chores that need to be done on a daily basis, others weekly.
 Knowing exactly what you have to do, greatly reduces daily stressors.
 And knowing this, you can focus on the essentials without worrying about the rest.
 Being organized can take a bit of work and commitment but in the end it makes life flow seamlessly.

 “Organization isn’t about perfection; it’s about efficiency, reducing stress and clutter, saving time and money and improving your overall quality of life.”
 Christina Scalise

 Stress is an underestimated destructive force.
-Which impacts many due to its ability to control them and to lead them to his good friend, Anxiety.
+Which impacts many due to its ability to control them and to lead them to his good friend Ms Anxiety.

-That said, you have the power to reduce your own level of stress dramatically!
+That said, you have the power to reduce your stress dramatically.
 To overcome the limitations imposed by stress, isolate one particular stressful area of your life and then work on it until you regain control.
 When the desire for change comes from within and the belief that change is possible has set in your mind, you will be empowered to choose a peaceful response to stressful situations you encounter in today’s fast paced world.